 A national flag is used to denote a free country.
-Here are 10 lines on Our National Flag to describe how it gets evolved and designed in the course of time.
-The Indian flag was first discovered at the time of national freedom struggle.
+Here are 10 lines on Our National Flag to describe how it gets evolved and designed over time.
+The Indian flag was first discovered at the time of the national freedom struggle.

 It reflects how the nation has been developing politically.
-With regards to evolution, the Indian national flag is found to sail through several mutations in order to attain its present form.
+Regarding evolution, the Indian national flag is found to sail through several mutations to attain its present form.

 Every free nation or country will have the right to own its individual flag.
-Likewise, our Indian country too has a tricolour national flag that gets adopted on 1947 constituent assembly meeting.
+So, likewise, our Indian country has a tricolour national flag that gets adopted at the 1947 constituent assembly meeting.

 Do you want to see the modifications went through by our national flag?
-Continue reading the 10 lines on Our National Flag and get to know the historical milestones that our flag involved in its evolution.
+Then, continue reading the 10 lines on Our National Flag and get to know the historical milestones that our flag involved in its evolution.

 10 lines on Our National Flag: